Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Contraindications and harm

-Like most others healthy products nutrition, Brazil nut has contraindications.
-Here are the reasons why it can be harmful:
+Like most others healthy products nutrition, Brazil nuts have contraindications.
+Here are the reasons why it may be harmful:

-• Walnut peels contain aflatoxin, a poison that, if consumed in excess, is dangerous to the liver, promotes cirrhosis and cancer.
-Therefore, you can not eat and store nuts in the shell.
+• Walnut peels contain aflatoxin, a poison that, if consumed in excess, is dangerous for the liver and contributes to the development of cirrhosis and cancer.
+Therefore, you should not eat or store nuts in their shells.

-• Selenium, if overindulged, has dangerous side effects: nausea, vomiting, confusion, redness of the skin, bad smell from the mouth, difficulty breathing, pneumonia and liver failure.
+• Selenium, if overeaten, has dangerous side effects: nausea, vomiting, confusion, redness of the skin, bad smell from the mouth, difficulty breathing, pneumonia and liver failure.

 Abusing it healthy nut may cause irreparable harm to health.